Lemon Herb Salmon

 - Prepare the salmon.
 Place the salmon skin side down in a shallow baking dish.
 A rimmed baking sheet or 9″ x 13″ casserole pan will also work.
 You can place the salmon in a foil basket on the baking sheet before covering in the lemon herb mixture for easier clean-up.
 Top with the lemon garlic herb mixture.
 Thinly slice an additional lemon and place the lemon slices on top of the salmon.

 - Bake the salmon.
-Place the lemon herb salmon in a 400°F oven for 15 minutes.
+Place the lemon herb salmon in a 400°F oven and roast for 15 minutes.

 Made this recipe and loved it?
 Be sure to rate it 5 stars below! ↓